Which letters are friends?

 This isn’t very surprising.
 Q is not a very common letter and it almost always shows up with U.

-Here are the top 5, plus another 5 after that:
+Here are the top 5, plus another 5 after that (aka the top 10):

 Friendship Friendship score Expected hangs Observed hangs